HyongDonOh/ToDoListApp/README.md

 v1.0
-1. released as ToDoList App for clients to create, read, update and delete TODoList items
+1. released as ToDoList App for clients to create, read, update and delete ToDoList items